wtx1025/AI-employment-and-firm-performance/README.md

 ## 2. Résumé
 In this section, we develop a firm-level AI measure from résumé data.
 We first describe the dataset, then outline the computational steps used to obtain the measure, and finally provide a brief overview of the code files.
 ### 2.1 Data Description
+The résumé data used in this section also comes from Lightcast.
+We additionally rely on the file `top100_ai_skills_all_years.parquet` generated in the previous section.
+Because we have not yet received the full dataset, we use a sample of profiles from Lightcast as input.
+Once the full data is available, the same code can be applied with only minor adjustments.